MadMatcher/MadLib/docs/madlib-technical-guide.md

 - A workflow in which the user has been given a set of labeled examples.
 The workflow trains a matcher M on these examples then apply it to the examples in C.
 - A workflow in which you just want to label a set of examples.

-Later we provide Python scripts for five such workflows.
+We provide [Python scripts for several such workflows](https://github.com/MadMatcher/MadLib/blob/main/docs/workflow-examples.md).
 More workflows can be constructed using MadLib functions.

 ### The Core Functions of MadLib